fruit/sfCacheTaggingPlugin/README_ADVANCED.markdown

     One of solutions to create direct proxy methods to ``Doctrine_Template_Cachetaggable`` class.

-    By extending ``sfDoctrineRecord`` class with build-in ``sfCachetaggableDoctrineRecord`` we make frequently used methods as proxy (i.e. faster):
+    By extending ``sfDoctrineRecord`` class with build-in ``sfCachetaggableDoctrineRecord`` we make frequently used methods as proxy (i.e. faster).

+    Since v3.1.2 this is required setup for plugin users.

         [php]
         <?php